tytydraco/yessleep/out/A_cryptid_lured_my_little_sister_I_should_have_saved_her_Maybe_I_still_can.md

 I hesitate to even post this.
 I’ve never been a big “believer” – not in religion, higher powers, karma, or fate.
 I considered myself a cynic (and that’s coming from a high school junior, which is saying something).
 I certainly never believed in the supernatural.

-I say that because you need to know I’m not tinfoil hat - nor do I want attention.
+I say that because you need to know I’m no tinfoil hat - nor do I want attention.
 Before this summer, I had never heard of a “cryptid.”
 All I’ve seen online are hoaxes, AI-generated videos, and stories too ridiculous to have any credibility.
 So, here I am, writing to you, to relay what I know – in case anyone else searches for answers like I had to.
 I hope that’s not the case, but I can’t imagine what my family and I experienced is an isolated incident.

 My family lives in South Jersey, in an area called the Pine Barrens.
 Most people don’t think of “forest” when they hear “New Jersey,” but there it is.
 In the nation’s most densely populated state, a big, sandy, pine-filled wasteland blot takes up over twenty percent.
 Growing up here, I’m used to the barren soil, the water in lakes and streams running brown from cedar, and prickly, impenetrable underbrush amongst the trees.
 I grew up in a happy household, in a modest craftsman home, and I guess the desolation of the woods surrounding it never bothered me much before.
 That is, until this summer.

 The plan had always been for me to get a summer internship or find a community service position to beef up my college resume.
 That didn’t happen.
 We lost Mom in a car accident back in January.
 Black ice, a city driver on rural roads…you get it.
 That doesn’t excuse my choices, and I only say it as I think it’s needed contest for what happened next.
 So, there I was, spending my days playing video games or doomscrolling, and spending my nights sneaking out to drink with friends.
 I wasn’t a big drinker before, but I found the more I did it, the more I wanted.
 A lot of days I slept until noon, lazed around the house, just to be ready to go out again after dark.

 I think, looking back, that was the start of everything.
 One night, about a dozen of us were down by The Quarry.
 One of my friends had rigged his four-wheeler to tow a fold-up table, stacked with racks of Natty Light, covered in two layers of tarp.
 We had a pong table going, plenty of beer.
 Those of us not playing pong were sitting around a makeshift fire ring.
 The moon was full and the water reflected off the lake.
 It was a good night.
 I needed to piss, so I got up and walked a few feet into the woods.
 I remember swaying on my feet a little and realizing that I was more buzzed than I thought.

 That’s when I heard it.